turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What Is the Role of the Meta Description, and How Does It Affect SEO?.md

 ---
-title: What Is the Role of the Meta Description, and How Does It Affect SEO?
+title: What is the Role of the Meta Description, and How Does It Affect SEO?
 draft: false
 tags:
   - html